Joe Burrow and the 2021 Cincinnati Bengals - Back Sports Page

 None of this would have been possible without the Bengals stepping up in the 2021 free agency market, signing three cornerbacks, two defensive linemen, an offensive tackle, and a safety.
 In the 2021 NFL Draft, they picked up WR Jamar Chase in the first round and were criticized for not selecting an offensive lineman to protect Joe.

-Chase recorded 1,455 yards and thirteen touchdowns and earning him Offensive Rookie of the Year at NFL Honors.
-Though Burrow was sacked more than any quarterback in the league this season, it’s safe to say that the gamble paid off.
+Chase recorded 1,455 yards and thirteen touchdowns, earning him Offensive Rookie of the Year at NFL Honors.
+Though Burrow was sacked more than any quarterback in the league this season, it’s safe to say that the gamble has paid off.

 While other teams lure free agents with their sunny beaches or bustling nightlife, Cincinnati has been left to either successfully pitch players on their burgeoning art scene and skyline chili, or significantly outbid their competitors.
 For years this kept household names from signing with the Bengals.
 Having Joe Burrow and a promising coaching staff must have been enough for the likes of Tre Hendrickson and Chidobe Awuzie, who both recorded statistical career-highs for their new team in 2021.